odelia-h/Audio-Ad-Blocker/README.md

 - **joblib:** A library for efficient serialization and deserialization of Python objects, crucial for loading the pre-trained SVM model used in this project
    (*pip install joblib*).
 - **nircmd:** A command-line utility that lets you control system volume, necessary for muting and unmuting audio during real-time ad filtering.
 Make sure to download the version that matches your OS (https://www.nirsoft.net/utils/nircmd.html).

+- **scikit-learn:** A library for machine learning that provides simple and efficient tools for data mining and data analysis (pip install scikit-learn).

 - **VGGish model file:** The VGGish model is pre-trained for extracting audio embeddings.
 Download the vggish_model.ckpt file from the official Google repository (https://github.com/tensorflow/models/blob/master/research/audioset/vggish).